cloudblog004/fantasticfoodies/content/en/posts/2549-simple-way-to-make-ultimate-spicy-baked-chicken.md

 1. Serve over cooked pasta and enjoy 😉!!
 1. Ready to serve and ENJOY!

 Add chicken and toss to coat.
 These baked split chicken breasts get their great flavor from a tasty mixture of honey, spicy mustard, and curry powder.
 A spicy pepper jelly and mustard mixture glaze these flavorful oven-roasted chicken breasts.
 Serve the chicken with rice and a tossed salad for a delicious everyday family meal.
-That is just how flexible roasted/baked chicken can be and the sort of &#34;blank canvas&#34; many cooks see it as.
+That is just how flexible roasted/baked chicken can be and the sort of *blank canvas* many cooks see it as.

 So that is going to wrap this up for this special food spicy 🌶 baked chicken 🍗 recipe.
 Thanks so much for reading.
 I'm confident that you can make this at home.
 There's gonna be interesting food in home recipes coming up.
 Remember to save this page on your browser, and share it to your loved ones, colleague and friends.
 Thanks again for reading.
 Go on get cooking!